-It’s easy to be confused by myriad acronyms that designate certification in the title of a an ASL interpreter and even more difficult to understand which indication national certification and whether the interpreter is medically qualified.
+It’s easy to be confused by myriad acronyms that designate certification in the title of an American Sign Language (ASL) interpreter, and even more difficult to understand which acronyms indicate national certification and whether the interpreter is medically qualified.
 We break down the “alphabet soup” of ASL certification acronyms below, and explain which ones set medical interpreters apart from general practitioners as well as describe some of the most common training programs.

-- RID: The Registry Interpreters for the Deaf is the national organization that governs and oversees interpreter certification, maintenance of certification, grievances, professional development, and advocacy.
-When an interpreter says they are “certified”, they are referring to RID certification.
-RID began issuing certifications in 1972.
+- RID: The Registry Interpreters for the Deaf is the national organization that governs and oversees interpreter certification, maintenance of certification, grievances, professional development and advocacy.
+When an interpreter says they are “certified,” they are referring to RID certification.
+The RID began issuing certifications in 1972.

-An interpreter with the RID certification demonstrates professional knowledge and skills that meet or exceed the minimum, historically strict, professional standards necessary to perform in a broad range of interpretation and transliteration assignments in three domains: general knowledge of the field, ethical decision making, and interpretation skills in both signed and spoken English and American Sign Language.
+An interpreter with the RID certification demonstrates professional knowledge and skills that meet or exceed the minimum, historically strict, professional standards necessary to perform in a broad range of interpretation and transliteration assignments within three domains: general knowledge of the field, ethical decision making and interpretation skills in both signed and spoken English and knowledge of American Sign Language.

 RID’s testing structure has morphed over the last 25 years.
-Each time a major change has been made, the acronym associated with the testing changes.
+Each time a major change has been made, the acronym associated with the testing has changed.
 Each of the acronyms below are still recognized by RID as being nationally certified.

-- National Interpreter Certification (NIC): At one point the test results were broken down into three classifications but that no longer exists; interpreters, however, still identify their classification if they were awarded any of the NIC levels below:
+- National Interpreter Certification (NIC): Test results used to be broken down into three classifications but they no longer exist.
+However, interpreters still identify their classification if they were awarded any of the NIC levels below:

 - Generalist (2005 – present)